 There are many ways to do this, and the internet is full of steps, lists, and blogs like this one, telling you how to do it.
 Since we are all in this together, and you are here, let me give you a few strategies to help you build Resilience.

-Accept the situation as it is…mentally resilient can be achieved
+Accept the situation as it is…mentally resilient in surrey can be achieved

 Find purpose in your life

 Yes, you find a new purpose.
 You think about getting a new job.
-You learn a new skill, job-related, or just something you have wanted to do and finally have the time for – public speaking, baking, programming.
+You learn a new skill, job-related, or just something you have wanted to do and finally have the time for, public speaking, baking, or programming.

-Get involved in a charity that appeals to you, reaching out and helping someone, helps them, and you.
+Get involved in a charity that appeals to you, reaching out and helping someone, helping them, and you.

 Focus on self-care